superruzafa/visual-scala-reference/_functions/concat.md

 }
 ~~~

-`concat` creates a collection by accepting an arbitrary number of collections and using their elements as elements of the new collection.
+`concat` accepts any arbitrary number of collections and uses their elements to create a single collection.

 <figure class="diagram">
   <img src="images/concat.svg" alt="concat function">